Periodontal Therapy An Overview

 Periodontal Therapy What to Expect

-If more intensive treatment is needed, Dr. Goris may recommend a form of periodontal therapy known as scaling and root planning.
-Scaling and root planning is deep teeth cleaning that reaches the deep pockets of the gums.
-During this procedure, the dentist will remove plaque and tartar from the deep pockets of the gum allowing them to begin healing.
+If more intensive treatment is needed, Dr. Stevens may recommend a form of periodontal therapy known as scaling and root planing.
+Scaling and root planing is deep teeth cleaning that reaches the deep pockets of the gums.
+During this procedure, the dentist will remove plaque and tartar from the deep pockets of the gum, allowing them to begin healing.